-For operations in winter months, a description of equipment in place that either provide protection during colder months (e.g., heat tracing) or are required to remove snow and ice accretion.
-[Refer to the requirements and associated guidance under section 104 of the Framework Regulations]
+For operations in winter months, include a description of equipment in place that either provides protection during colder months (e.g., heat tracing) or is required to remove snow and ice accretion.
+[Refer to the requirements and associated guidance under section 104 of the Framework Regulations.]